 Virtual board gaming platform

-- Tabletop Playground is a competitor to TTS.
-It also requires an account on Steam and a 1-time purchase of no more than $20.
+- Tabletop Playground requires an account on Steam and a 1-time purchase of no more than $20 (though sales a are regularly available).

-- Screentop.gg is currently a completely free platform that has more limited functionality than Tabletop Simulator, but it can work great for certain prototypes and is light weight and easy to connect to.
+- Screentop.gg is currently a completely free platform that has more limited functionality than Tabletop Playground, but it can work great for certain prototypes and is light weight and easy to connect to.
 Playtesters don’t even need to create an account to access a live game session.

 - PlayingCards.io is another free, 2D, browser based remote tabletop gaming option.
 You won’t be able to share the games you make here on any public repositories, but it can work for playtesting some types of games.